SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 2016-06-01T09:14:21.41-0600 [CELL/0]     OUT Container became healthy
 ```

+On Windows cells, you should see something slightly different but with the same information.

 ## Reading Configuration Values

-Once the connector's settings have been defined, the next step is to read them in so they can be made available to the connector.
+Once the connector's settings have been defined, the next step is to read them so that they can be made available to the connector.

-The code below reads connector settings from the file `appsettings.json` with the .NET JSON configuration provider (i.e. `AddJsonFile("appsettings.json"))` and from `VCAP_SERVICES` with `AddCloudFoundry()`.
-Both sources are then added to the configuration builder:
+The code in the next example reads connector settings from the `appsettings.json` file with the .NET JSON configuration provider (`AddJsonFile("appsettings.json"))` and from `VCAP_SERVICES` with `AddCloudFoundry()`.
+Both sources are then added to the configuration builder.
+The following code shows how to read from both sources:

 ```csharp
 public class Program {